sst/guide/_chapters/using-lerna-and-yarn-workspaces-with-serverless.md

 To implement the above, use the following algorithm in your CI:

 1. Run `lerna ls --since ${prevCommitSHA} -all` to list all packages that have changed since the last successful deployment.
 If this list includes one of the services, then deploy it.
 2. Run `git diff --name-only ${prevCommitSHA} ${currentCommitSHA}` to get a list of all the updated files.
-If any of them don't belong to your Yarn Workspaces (listed in the root `package.json`), deploy all the services.
+If they don't belong to any of your Lerna packages (`lerna ls -all`), deploy all the services.
 3. Otherwise skip the deployment.